Codeception/codeception.github.com/docs/modules/Doctrine2.md

 Access the database using [Doctrine2 ORM](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/).

-When used with Zend Framework 2 or Symfony2, Doctrine's Entity Manager is automatically retrieved from Service Locator.
+When used with Symfony or Zend Framework 2, Doctrine's Entity Manager is automatically retrieved from Service Locator.
 Set up your `functional.suite.yml` like this:

 {% highlight yaml %}

 modules:
     enabled:
         - Symfony # 'ZF2' or 'Symfony'